Understanding Eating Disorders

 Common Types of Eating Disorders

-There are many different types of eating disorders, and some people may experience symptoms of more than one disorder.
+There are many types of eating disorders, and they can look very different in different people.
+Each one can impact anyone, no matter their body size or weight.
 The most common eating disorders are:

 What Causes Eating Disorders?

 There’s no single cause of eating disorders.
 They can be triggered by a combination of biological, psychological, social, and cultural influences.
 Some of the most common risk factors include: